isomerpages/moe-sgs/_sgs-experience/Instructional Programmes/Computing.md

 presentations and spreadsheet calculations and charts.
-Students will also be able to demonstrate their skills in interface design, computer drawing and image editing through blogs and web pages, as well as animated stories and games.Lower Secondary students get a taster of the Computing curriculum during the 10 hour Code For Fun programme in Secondary One and AI For Fun programme in Secondary Two.</p>
+Students will also be able to demonstrate their skills in interface design, computer drawing and image editing through blogs and web pages, as well as animated stories and games.</p>
+<p>Lower Secondary students will get a taster of the Computing curriculum
+during the 20 hour Code For Fun programme in Secondary One and AI For Fun programme in Secondary Two.</p>
 <p></p>
 <div class="isomer-image-wrapper">